atenhune/push_swap/README.md

 # Goal

-Write to programs in C:
+Write two programs in C:

 - The first, named `checker` which takes integer arguments and reads instructions on the standard output.
 Once read, checker executes them and displays `OK` if integers